-- Long sleep is associated with greater mortality and morbidity that short sleep.
+- Long sleep is associated with greater mortality and morbidity than short sleep.

 - Long sleep is associated with increased inflammation while short sleep and sleep deprivation are not.

-- The topic of sleep duration and health is associated with a dramatic publication bias.
-Sleep researchers are fifty times more likely to get published if they report on the negative effects of short sleep on health.
+- Because the topic of sleep duration and health is associated with a dramatic publication bias, sleep researchers are fifty times more likely to get published if they report on the negative effects of short sleep on health.

-As a result of this symposium, there was a call to insure that all scientific articles on sleep duration and health cite the greater dangers associated with long sleep than short sleep.
+As a result of this symposium, there was a call to insure that all scientific articles on sleep duration and health cite the greater dangers associated with long sleep compared to short sleep.